scipy/scipy/doc/source/tutorial/stats/sampling.rst

            [ 1.38588147, -1.06629264,  0.54475257],
            [-0.55153436, -0.67281406,  0.01830143],
            [ 1.37709649, -1.33036774,  0.62131967]])

+.. note:: Please note the difference between the ``rvs`` method of the
+          distributions present in :mod:`scipy.stats` and the one provided by these generators: The general aim of these generators is to provide a fast generation method in :class:`~rv_continuous`.
+The tools presented here allow the user to experiment with different methods that can lead to performance improvements in certain situations, e.g., if a large number of samples are needed or if particular shape parameters are used.
+Also, even if the same URNG (``seed``) is used, the resulting rvs will be different in general.

 We can pass a ``domain`` parameter to truncate the distribution: